Colubrids

 Greater Keeled Ratsnake (Ptyas carinata)

 This is a gigantic colubrid that inhabits the jungles in Southeast Asia.
 Arguably one of the the largest colubrids in the world routinely reaching a solid 10’+ and look very much like a King Cobra in color and pattern.
 This is an extremely fast, agile, visual hunter.
 I had no idea this snake existed until my first trip to Thailand in 2003 where I saw one at the Thai Red Cross Snake farm.
 I made it my goal to bring this species into the hobby as virtually nothing was known about it and everyone I asked about Ptyas had never heard of it.
 I was finally able to get my first animals in the U.S. from Indonesia in 2010.
 It was not easy figuring out diet, males from females, cycling, breeding, etc. I finally bred them with minimal results twice in 2017.
 This species became extremely popular the more I shared and publicized them but they were not easily sourced.
-As they became quite the commodity, I started to be annoyed by the internet, the resellers and the egos which robbed the animals of their mystique.
-I managed to get a baby from Malaysia in 2017 and started to notice that the animals were a bit different in appearance so I switched my focus to Malaysia locality carinata only.
+I managed to get a baby from Malaysia in 2017 and started to notice that the animals were a bit different in appearance so I switched my focus to Malaysia locality carinata.
 I have learned a lot about feeding habits and preferences.
 Each one seems partial to a different type of prey item but the one common denominator is that the faster the prey goes, the more keyed up the snakes become and are much more apt to chase down and swallow without question.
 Frogs are also a food item that none seem to be able to resist.
 We currently have a nice group of Malaysians but the photos below mostly represent the Indonesian locality.

 Like and share